Assessing realistic binding energies of some essential interstellar radicals with amorphous solid water. A fully quantum chemical approach: Introduction

-The aforementioned studies prevalently focus on the closed-shell species, where all the electrons are paired.
-In contrast, open-shell species (like radicals) pose technical challenges due to convergence issues in self-consistent field (SCF) procedures.
-The energy surface of radicals is more complex, with multiple local minima, making it harder to find the global minimum and the unpaired electrons result in a high electron correlation effect, requiring a more sophisticated treatment.
+The aforementioned studies predominately focused on the closed-shell species, where all the electrons are paired.
+In contrast, open-shell species (such as radicals) pose technical challenges due to convergence issues in self-consistent field (SCF) procedures.
+The energy surface of radicals is more complex, with multiple local minima, making it harder to find the global minimum; additionally, the unpaired electrons result in a high electron correlation effect, requiring a more sophisticated treatment.
 Experimentally determining the desorption data of unstable radicals is more challenging due to difficulties in their preparation and deposition, and their tendency to react before desorbing.
-The chemical energy released upon reaction can also trigger a desorption event \citep{mini22}.
+The chemical energy released upon a reaction can also trigger a desorption event \citep{mini22}.
 Therefore, focusing on stable species is more common due to the difficulties in handling molecular radicals experimentally.

 The present work provides {the} BEs on various amorphous water ices for some open-shell neutral radicals that can be directly implemented into astrochemical models.
 In the past, there was a prevailing belief that radicals only diffused at relatively high temperatures \citep[>30 K;][]{garr08,das15a}.
-However, contemporary research suggests that complex organic molecules (COMs) can be generated through non-diffusive chemistry \citep{schi19,jin20,iopp21}.
-Since water is the major constituent of a grain mantle in molecular clouds \citep{kean01,das10,das11,das16}, we perform BE computations of the radicals CH, NH, OH, SH, CN, NS, and NO considering 9 different ASW clusters constructed with 20 $\rm{H_2O}$ molecules ($\rm{[H_2O]_{20}}$).
-A detailed comparison is also made between the calculated BEs and previously available experimental or theoretically obtained BE values.
+However, contemporary research suggests that complex organic molecules can be generated through non-diffusive chemistry \citep{schi19,jin20,iopp21}.
+Since water is the major constituent of a grain mantle in molecular clouds \citep{kean01,das10,das11,das16}, we performed BE computations of the radicals CH, NH, OH, SH, CN, NS, and NO, using nine different ASW clusters constructed with 20 $\rm{H_2O}$ molecules ($\rm{[H_2O]_{20}}$).
+We also made a detailed comparison of the calculated BEs and previously available experimental or theoretically obtained BE values.

 This paper is organized as follows.
-We discuss computational details and methodology in \autoref{sec:comp}.
-In \autoref{sec:result_disc}, results are reported and discussed in detail. {Astrophysical implications are described in \autoref{sec:implication},} and finally, a concluding remark is made in \autoref{sec:con}.
+We discuss computational details and methodology in Sect.~\ref{sec:comp}.
+In Sect.~\ref{sec:result_disc} results are reported and discussed in detail. {Astrophysical implications are described in Sect.~\ref{sec:implication},} and we conclude in Sect.~\ref{sec:con}.